firmworks/FileViewer/docs/file-reporting.md

 All System Administrator based profiles can see the File Report tab after installation.
 To allow other users to see the tab you will need to assign them the **FileViewer Reporting** permission set.
 To assign a permission set please follow the documentation from Salesforce (https://help.salesforce.com/s/articleView?id=sf.perm_sets_assigning.htm).

-## Using Quick Reports
+## Using Select Reports

-Start off by clicking the Show Quick Reports toggle to see some out of box reports based on standard Sales Cloud objects (Accounts, Contacts, and Opportunities).
+Start off by clicking the Select Reports button to see some out of box reports based on standard Sales Cloud objects (Accounts, Contacts, and Opportunities).

 ![FileViewer Report Quick Reports](images/fileviewer-reporting-quick-reports1.png)

-Once the Quick Reports UI is open click the eye icon to the left of a report to fill in the criteria in the sections below.
+Once the Reports UI is open click the load icon to the left of a report to fill in the criteria in the sections below.

 ![FileViewer Report Quick Report Filters](images/fileviewer-reporting-quick-reports2.png)